-After the successful launch of the first three episodes on September 7th at the Mercury Cinema, the Freemales team raised enough funds through crowdfunding site Pozible to film the next installment of their vagtastic series.
-In addition, the freemales team have also released their 2017 Vagalendars (vagina calendars – yes, that’s right.)
+In additions to their crowdfunding campaign, the freemales team created and released 2017 Vagalendars (vagina calendars – yes, that’s right.)
 12 local females artists contributed to the Vagalendar that features a range of beautiful and unique vaginas for every month of the year!
-The funds raised go towards marketing and advertising of freemales and 10% of the profits will also be donated to Essentails 4 Women SA – a local charity that supports women in need.
+The funds raised went towards marketing and advertising of freemales and 10% of the profits were donated to Essentials 4 Women SA – a local charity that supports women in need.

 Aside from addressing current social and feminist issues, Freemales takes aim at the huge gender gap in the film Industry.
 According to Screen Australia’s website, over the past 5 years only 16% of Australian films have had female directors and 23% had female writers attached.
 Thankfully, Screen Australia and other state film funding bodies are taking important steps towards equality in the industry.
 With a cast and crew predominantly made up of women, we hope Freemales can serve a small part in creating greater opportunity for females across the industry.